Frequently Asked Questions about Copyright

 Do I need a lawyer to copyright a work?

-You do not necessarily need an attorney to copyright your work.
+You do not necessarily need an copyright lawyer to copyright your work.
 However‚ it is advisable especially if the work is valuable.
 If you have a copyright issue and need legal assistance‚ please feel free to contact us.